massivelivefun/.github/CODE_OF_CONDUCT.md

 ## Moderation

 These are the policies for upholding our community's standards of conduct.
-If you feel that a thread needs moderation, please contact the [repository's moderation team][mod_team].
+If you feel that a thread needs moderation, please contact the [moderation team][mod_team].

 1. Remarks that violate the aforementioned standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing in general is discouraged, and never tolerated if targeting another user, and never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.